greg-raven/Uncommon-Sense/_posts/2011-07-16-when-liberty-is-abused-to-licentiousness.md

 ---
-title: 'When liberty is abused to licentiousness'
+title: "When liberty is abused to licentiousness"
 layout: post
 categories:
 - virtue